-- articulate how consumers will be involved in the proposed research, including their contributions throughout the life of the project - articulate arrangements for project governance and oversight to support its successful delivery - articulate appropriate milestones, performance indicators and timeframes.
+- the research question and how you will utilise novel approaches, methodologies, instrumentation, and/or interventions to address it - how the project will establish partnerships across the health and research sector that have the potential to transform the delivery of health solutions - how consumers will be involved in the proposed research, including their contributions throughout the life of the project - arrangements for project governance and oversight to support its successful delivery - appropriate milestones, performance indicators and timeframes.

-In addition, projects that specifically focus on the health of priority populations should also articulate how the proposed methodology includes strong and meaningful leadership and involvement of the priority population, including its people, communities and organisations.
+In addition, all applications that specifically focus on the health of priority populations, should also articulate how the proposed methodology includes strong and meaningful leadership and involvement of the priority population, including its people, communities and organisations.